Zeniel06/CW2025/README.md

 ### 10. ViewData
 **Location:** `src/main/java/com/comp2042/data/ViewData.java`
 - Packages the ghost-block landing position alongside held brick matrices for the hold panel
-- Includes the existing current and next brick data
+- Includes the current brick data and next 4 upcoming bricks for the preview panel
 - Returns fresh copies of the array to prevent the code from accidentally changing the game state while rendering

 ### 11. BrickRotator